joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-08-18-Converging-Ratio.md

 ## Not so fast!

 What we have actually shown is that, _on the assumption that there is_ a ratio $r$ that the partial ratios (ratios of initial segments) converge to, it can only be $1+\sqrt{3}$.
-It's entirely plausible that there is such a limiting ratio, but to be rigorous we need to prove it.
+It's certainly plausible that there is such a limiting ratio, and computing the ratio for initial subsequences encourages that thought---as the ratios are observed to tend quickly towards that value from above---but to be rigorous we need to prove it.

-To do that, consider the sequence $r_0,r_1,\ldots$ of ratios of 3s to 2s that starts with the ratio of the sequence 3,3,3,2, and which is such that at each step, the new sequence is created by following the instructions of the previous sequence.
+To do that, we will consider the sequence $r_0,r_1,\ldots$ of ratios of 3s to 2s that starts with the ratio of the sequence 3,3,3,2, and which is such that at each step, the new sequence is the one described by the previous sequence.
 As we saw above, this means that:

 $$r_0 = 3$$